gaverhae/okku-pi/README.md

 multiple message types and has to somehow keep track of some internal state.

 The first thing that the Master actor must do when initialized is to create the workers.
 For the Master actor we will need four parameters: the number of worker actors to create, the number of ``work`` messages we want to send (which will be equal to the number of "chunks" to compute), the number of elements in each chunk, and a reference to the listener to which it must send the final result.
 To that end, we shall create a function that generates a master based on these four parameters.
+This also allows us to solve the internal state problem by closing over a let form in the function.

 Finally, upon initialization, the master actor has to create the workers, and that is done through the ``spawn`` macro.
 This macro takes as first argument a